Stocks move broadly higher as turbulent week nears its end

 Investors have been mostly defensive throughout August following President Donald Trump’s escalation of his trade war with China.
 He threatened to impose more tariffs on Chinese goods earlier this month, which prompted China to allow its currency to weaken against the dollar in retaliation.

-The government has since said it will delay most of those new tariffs, but increased trade tensions were enough to dash hopes that a resolution would be found anytime soon.
+The government has since said it will delay the implementation of more than half of those new tariffs, but increased trade tensions were enough to dash hopes that a resolution would be found anytime soon.
 Investors are now digging in for an even more protracted trade war.

 The bounce for yields follows a weeklong slide that included a sharp drop on Wednesday that rang yet another alarm bell for the economy.
 The 10-year yield dropped below the yield on the two-year Treasury, a rare occurrence and one that has historically suggested a recession may be a year or two away.